 While some of Sweden’s fish and shellfish have limited seasons, langoustines are available year-round.
 And a meal of them is even more memorable when enjoyed on one of the long days of summer, ideally at a table overlooking the sea.
 That’s why, in August and September, one important tradition is to attend a kräftskiva, or crayfish party.
 From north to south, people gather to fish for and enjoy crayfish, cooked the typical Swedish way with ale and crown dill.
 Lots of fun traditions have developed around these parties: Wearing those silly hats and bibs, drinking snaps (similar to Scandinavian Aquavit), and singing songs.

 This itinerary includes some of the best places to try langoustines and other seafood specialties in Gothenburg, its archipelago, and on Sweden’s west coast.
 If you’re serious about exploring Sweden’s cuisine, you may want to continue on to Skåne and Småland, where the classic red (or black before they’re cooked) crayfish is the local specialty.
-You can read more about that part of the country in our Celebrating a Crayfish Party in Sweden itinerary.

 And while it may be too late to fit a trip to Sweden into your summer schedule this year, Visit Sweden is inviting the world to a virtual Midsummer celebration.
 Their Facebook page features videos of events from Skåne, Stockholm, Dalarna, and other parts of the country.
 After you experience a virtual Midsummer holiday in Sweden, you’ll want to visit the country in person soon—after all, there’s no way to virtually taste a succulent langoustine.